 We recommend eating fats that occur naturally in food and have been minimally processed.

 Saturated fat is found in a number of healthy foods that can – and probably should – be enjoyed on a well-balanced keto or low-carb diet.

-Additionally, no food contains 100% saturated, monounsaturated, or polyunsaturated fat.
-For example, fatty meats contain roughly equal amounts of monounsaturated and saturated fat and a small amount of polyunsaturated fat.
+What’s more, no food contains 100% saturated, monounsaturated, or polyunsaturated fat.
+For example, red meat contains roughly equal amounts of monounsaturated and saturated fat, plus a small amount of polyunsaturated fat.

-However, in some foods, one type of fat is usually predominant.
-For example, we consider butter a good source of saturated fat and olive oil a good source of monounsaturated fat.
+However, in some foods one type of fat is usually predominant.
+For example, butter is considered a good source of saturated fat, and olive oil is a good source of monounsaturated fat.

 Below are several healthy sources of each type of fat.